ocp4opsandsecurity/service-mesh/service-mesh-install.md

 - [Walk-Through](#walk-through)

 ## Operator Installation
-To install the Operator, log in to the OpenShift Container Platform as a user with the cluster-admin role.
+To install the operators, you must log in to the OpenShift Container Platform as a user with the cluster-admin role.

 ### Assumptions
 - Access to the `oc command`